The Worst Ingredients You Can Add to Your Coffee

 And that’s not all.
 Whole milk products are associated with a lower risk of suffering type 2 diabetes.

-This may be owed to the specific fatty acids in whole milk that help prevent the disease, which makes it a good option to add to your coffee.
+This may be owed to the specific fatty acids in whole milk that help prevent the disease, which make it a good option to add to your coffee.

-This is without a doubt the worst ingredient you can add to your coffee.
+This is without a doubt one of the worst ingredients you can add to your coffee.
 All this does is change the color and imitate a creamy texture which other milk-based creams also have.

 The worst combination you can make with your coffee is to mix it with any kind of distilled beverage.
 There’s no way this can enter in the healthy beverage club.

-Don’t forget that alcoholic beverages give you energy but no other nutrient that may provide benefits.
+Don’t forget that alcoholic beverages give you energy but no nutrient that may provide benefits.

 Alcohol consumption is a causal factor in many diseases and health problems, such as mental and behavioral disorders.

-Don’t forget that an excess of alcohol leads to alcoholism, hepatic cirrhosis, cardiac disease and some types of cancer, never mind the secondary problems such as violence and traffic accidents.
+Don’t forget that an excess of alcohol leads to alcoholism, hepatic cirrhosis, cardiac disease and some types of cancer, in addition to secondary problems such as violence and traffic accidents.

-With this list in mind, you’ve probably realized that our recommendation is to keep your coffee as simple as possible.
+In sum, our recommendation is that you keep your coffee as simple as possible.
 If anything, use a natural flavoring.

 The best options are: